 Coach education researchers have suggested that coaches require ongoing support for their continued learning and development after initial certification.
 Communities of practice have been used in a variety of settings, and have been identified as an effective means for supporting coach learning and development.
 However, researchers have yet to fully explore the value that can be created through participating in them within sport settings.
 The purpose of this study was to collaboratively design, implement, and assess the value created within a coach community of practice, using Wenger, Trayner, and De Laat’s (2011) Value Creation Framework.
 Participants included five youth sport coaches from a soccer organization.
 Data collection included observations and reflections from the first author throughout the study, two individual interviews with each coach, and interactions via an online discussion platform.
 The findings revealed that the coaches created value within each of the five cycles of value creation in Wenger and colleagues’ framework, and that they created value that was personally relevant to their immediate coaching needs.
 The coaches’ learning led to an increase in perceived coaching abilities.

-Diane M. Culver, Wade Gilbert and Andrew Sparkes
+Tiago Duarte, Diane M. Culver, and Kyle Paquette

-Diane M. Culver, Penny Werthner and Pierre Trudel
+Diane M. Culver, Penny Werthner, and Pierre Trudel

 The Canadian National Coaching Certification Program (NCCP) redesigned its coaching education programmes to utilise a learner-centred, problem-based approach.
 The purpose of this paper is to document the design, delivery, and subjective assessment of this large-scale coach education programme through the perspectives of the different actors, with a special focus on the coach developers (CDs) as an essential and important group within the coach education system.
 A constructivist view of learning, supported by the work of Jennifer Moon on the impact of short courses and workshops, guided this work.
 Part 1 of the results provides an overview of the studies conducted on the revised NCCP.
 Part 2 examines the perspectives of 26 CDs concerning their training and experiences delivering the redesigned NCCP.
 Conclusions include the importance of considering the cognitive structures of the CDs and coach learners; issues related to covering the module content versus addressing coaches’ learning needs; ensuring adequate time for questions and reflection to enable deep learning; specific training for CDs to support post-workshop learning; and the importance of taking a systems approach to coach development that considers all the actors involved in a national programme being delivered at the provincial/territorial or sport organisational level.